cloudfoundry/disaster-recovery-acceptance-tests/README.md

 Currently it is recommended to have DRATS back up from and restore to the same environment.

-### Focusing a test suite
+### Focusing/Skipping a test suite

-Run DRATS as usual but set the environment variable `FOCUSED_SUITE_NAME` set to the name of a test suite.
-Only that suite will be run.
+Run DRATS as usual but set the environment variable `FOCUSED_SUITE_NAME` and/or `SKIP_SUITE_NAME` to a regex matching the name(s) of test suites.
+Only those suites that either match `FOCUSED_SUITE_NAME` or don't match `SKIP_SUITE_NAME` will be run.
+Leaving either of these unset is supported.

-If this variable is not set, all test suites returned by [`testcases.OpenSourceTestCases()`](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/blob/master/testcases/testcase_helper.go#L9) will be run.
+If these variables are not set, all test suites returned by [`testcases.OpenSourceTestCases()`](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/blob/master/testcases/testcase_helper.go#L9) will be run.

 ## Test Structure